patrickrst/nixu-challenge-2019/report/challenges_generated.md

 as the Windows registry or any databases.
-The skill set is also important in the field of computer security where memory analysis, for example, might be necessary to understand the nature of a more advanced attack where the attacker try to hide their trail, somewhat similarly to the challenge where the memory dump was taken just before the computer crashed under mysterious circumstances.
+The skill set is also important in the field of computer security where memory analysis, for example, might be necessary to understand the nature of a more advanced attack where the attacker tries to hide their trail, somewhat similarly to the challenge where the memory dump was taken just before the computer crashed under mysterious circumstances.
 Encryption at different levels can be a way to hinder the process of memory dump analysis, but this was not part of the challenges.

 Exfiltration
 ------------